Olangus/Olangus/README.md

+Minecraft 3 Year Skript Dev

-Everything you see on my GitHub is free work that I did for someone that im giving away for free!
+Everything you see on my GitHub

-Have fun with it!
+It's free work that I've done for someone!

+So I decided to give all this work away on
+GitHub for free